code4me/4me-sdk-graphql-dotnet/README.md

 ### Bulk Import and Export
 The Bulk API lets you export CSV and Excel files, and import CSV files.

-For more details and possible types, check out the [4me developer documentation](https://developer.4me.com/v1/bulk/).
+Start an Excel export of the configuration items and people, waits until the export completes, and saves the file.
 ```csharp
 string token = await client.Bulk.StartXlsxExport("cis", "people");
 await client.Bulk.AwaitDownloadAndSave(token, 5, @".\export.zip");
 ```
+---
-This code starts an Excel export of the configuration items and people, waits until the export completes, and saves the file.
+Start a CSV export of the configuration items, waits until the export completes, and saves the file.
 ```csharp
 string token = client.Bulk.StartCsvExport(DateTime.Now.AddMonths(1), ExportLineSeparator.LineFeed, "cis");
 await client.Bulk.AwaitDownloadAndSave(token, 5, @"c:\temp\cis.csv");
 ```
-This code starts a CSV export of the configuration items, waits until the export completes, and saves the file.
+---
+Start an import, waits for the completion, and writes the output to the console.
 ```csharp
 string token = client.Bulk.StartImport("cis", @"c:\temp\cis_import_.csv").Result;
 BulkImportResponse response = client.Bulk.AwaitImport(token, 5).Result;